First on CNN: Fulton County DA to present Trump election subversion case to grand jury early next week - KTVZ

 At a campaign event earlier this week, Trump continued to insist it was a “perfect phone call.”

-The witnesses Willis has subpoenaed to testify when she presents her case include Duncan, former Georgia Democratic state Sen. Jen Jordan and independent journalist George Chidi.
-All of them previously testified before a special purpose grand jury that was tasked with investigating the Trump case, which heard from more than 75 witnesses in all.
+The witnesses Willis has subpoenaed to testify when she presents her case include Duncan, Chidi and former Georgia state Sen. Jen Jordan, a Democrat.
+All of them previously testified before a special purpose grand jury tasked with investigating the Trump case, which heard from more than 75 witnesses in all.

 Georgia law is unusual in that special purpose grand juries – which have broad investigative powers – are not permitted to issue indictments.
 When the subpoenaed witnesses appear before the regular grand jury, those grand jurors will hear the witnesses’ testimony for the first time with a narrower purpose at hand: to approve or reject indictments.